-Please see the Academic Calendar on Cranefield's website for the specific dates for the various modules above.
-Whichever option is chosen, the programme should take 18 to 36 months to complete, depending on the candidate's work situation.
+Please see the Academic Calendar on the College's website for the specific dates for the various modules above.
+Whichever option is chosen, the programme should take 18 to 24 months to complete, depending on the candidate's work situation.
 The candidate's registration will be reviewed annually, and may be cancelled in the event of unsatisfactory progress.

-Should a candidate require more than three years to complete the programme, reregistration will be necessary, with the appropriate arrangements and payment of the prescribed reregistration fee, in terms of 2.6.4 above.
+Should a candidate require more than two years to complete the programme, reregistration will be necessary, with the appropriate arrangements and payment of the prescribed reregistration fee, in accordance with 2.6.4 above.

-3.2.5.2 Work-Context Dissertation or Mini-Dissertation
+3.2.5.2 Dissertation of Limited Scope or Mini-Dissertation